Row The World – Folkestone Rowing Club

 “Lockdown continued and we decided we’d keep rowing.
-We currently have 8 teams across Kent and East Sussex making their way across from Antigua to Panama and then on to Hawaii.
-Maybe, at this rate, we’ll make it around the world!
+We had 8 teams across Kent and East Sussex making their way across from Antigua to Panama and then on to Hawaii.
+Restrictions continued, and even though we were able to get out on the water during October, when November came we were back to our round-the-world competition.
+Crossing the Indian Ocean in November has been fun, especially as we were in the lead for that one!
 What’s been great though is it’s meant we’ve got to know more people at other clubs.
 When we do open up again and have proper races on the water, there’s going to be a great feel of camaraderie that I can’t wait for those races to happen.
 I have made friendships with other captains and the rest of the team has also made friends that we didn’t have before.

 “The racing season for sea rowing is May to July, so we won’t get any racing in for 2020.
 We’re looking forward to 2021 though, and maybe we’ll get to cross the channel then.
 Who knows if we’ll do the Atlantic Challenge for real…!”